pandadiestro/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-kind of a hard coded and buggy version of Conway's game of life
+kind of a hard coded and buggy version of Conway's game of life, not to mention it is also only a console program and it only works frame by frame with user interaction instead of automatically evolving